Gravensteen: Subsequent history

 After ceasing to be the residence of the counts of Flanders, the castle entered a decline.
 It was used as a court and prison until the 18th century.
 From 1353 to 1491, it was the site of Ghent's mint.
 Private buildings were constructed on or around the medieval remains.
 Ghent emerged as a major centre for textile manufacturing during the Industrial Revolution in the 19th century, and the Gravensteen was converted into a cotton mill.
 It was at one point scheduled for demolition.

 Parts of the castle were bought up gradually by the City of Ghent, which began a major restoration in a romanticising Gothic style between 1893 and 1907 under the architect Joseph De Waele.
 De Waele was inspired the approach of the French architect Eugène Viollet-le-Duc and attempted to restore the castle to its imagined appearance in the 12th century.
 Many details added during this period, such as the flat roofs and the windows of the eastern outbuilding, are not thought to be historically accurate.

 The Gravensteen was the centrepiece of the Ghent World Fair of 1913 during which the city centre was significantly reshaped.
 It remains open to the public.

 Students from Ghent University occupied the castle on 16 November 1949 in protest against a new tax against beer.
-The occupation, referred to popularly as the "Battle of Gravensteen Castle" (Slag om het Gravensteen), involved 138 students who seized the castle buildings, lowered the portcullis, and barricaded the castle gate.
+The occupation, referred to popularly as the "Battle of Gravensteen" (Slag om het Gravensteen), involved 138 students who seized the castle buildings, lowered the portcullis, and barricaded the castle gate.
 A guard on duty at the time was captured and locked in a closet.
 After raising banners along the castle walls and pelting passing police officers with rotten fruit, they were eventually detained and removed from the castle, though a public outcry of support led to none of the students being prosecuted for their actions.
 Their campaign against the beer tax was unsuccessful.